Yandex Cloud

 yandex.cloud.mdb.kafka.v1.ClusterService.ListHosts

-2. View the server response to make sure the request was successful.
-The FQDN is specified in the response under hosts[].name.
+2. Check the server response to make sure your request was successful.
+You will find the FQDN in the hosts[].name field of the response.

-6. Delete the initial Managed Service for Apache Kafka® cluster.
+6. Delete the source Managed Service for Apache Kafka® cluster.

 Migrating a multi-host clusterMigrating a multi-host cluster